GURPS Traveller: History

-Steve Jackson had been a long-time fan of Traveller, and had previously talked to Digest Group Publications about doing a GURPS Traveller back in the late 1980s.
-Following the dissolution of GDW in 1996, Jackson licensed the Traveller property from Marc Miller, while Miller simultaneously licensed Traveller to Imperium Games.
-Jackson brought on Loren Wiseman to produce the new game, which was set in an alternate history of the classic Traveller timeline (which was at the time licensed to Imperium Games).
-Following its publication, GURPS Traveller was extensively supported with numerous background books through 2003, and the Journal of the Travellers Aid Society was resurrected as a Pyramid-like online magazine in 2000.
+Steve Jackson had long been a fan of Traveller, and had previously talked to Digest Group Publications about publishing a GURPS Traveller as far back as the late 1980s.
+Following the 1996 dissolution of Game Designers' Workshop, Jackson was able to obtain the Traveller license from Marc Miller, while Miller simultaneously licensed Traveller to Imperium Games.
+Jackson had Loren Wiseman produce GURPS Traveller, set in an alternate history timeline since the classic Traveller setting was then licensed to Imperium Games.
+Following its publication, Steve Jackson Games supported GURPS Traveller by publishing numerous supplemental background books continuing through 2003, and the Journal of the Travellers Aid Society was brought back as an online magazine similar to Pyramid in 2000.

 The game uses the GURPS (Third Edition) system and takes place in an alternate timeline in which no Rebellion occurred and the Virus was never released.
 Steve Jackson Games has produced over 30 high-quality supplements for the line, including details for all of the major races, many of the minor races, interstellar trade, expanded world generation, the military forces of the Third Imperium, and starships.
 The game is often referred to as "GT".
 Loren Wiseman who worked with Game Designers' Workshop in the design and development of Traveller was the GURPS Traveller line manager and editor of the online magazine Journal of the Travellers Aid Society.